 The formula for ROA is almost the same as ROE, but it uses total assets in the denominator whereas ROE uses shareholders' equity.
 Return on invested capital (ROIC) also measures profitability ...

-Return on equity ... contract and 5.1% APY on cash with no restrictions.
+Return on equity ... across 34 countries and the Zacks Rank Trading Tool.
 The ROE formula is net income divided by shareholders' equity.
 So the first step to calculating ROE is to find the ...

 The cost of equity formula is a financial metric that represents the return investors expect for holding a company's stock.
 This formula can help you evaluate whether a company's stock is ...